 The houara dance of Inezgane is also a mixed gender folk dance, but the performance troupe includes several men and only one woman.
 All dancers form a tightly packed circle and take turns coming in to the middle to show off intricately choreographed routines.
 One man may come in to the circle alone, or two men may come in to the circle together.
 As the tempo speeds up, the woman rushes into the center of the circle to end the dance.
 The houara has traditionally been used as a spiritual folk dance by Berber tribes.

 Morocco is home to dozens of other types of dances including shikat (Arabic belly dance), guedra (a Tuareg dance for women), awash (a High Atlas tribal dance) and gnaoua (a highly acrobatic dance with sub-Saharan roots).
-Read more about these other dances in our first segment about traditional dances of Morocco.

 Written by Heather Carreiro.